 While most premieres

 take place in Los Angeles, that's not always the case.
-A few are held in
+Some are held in

 New York.
 And sometimes a studio will opt for an unusual location